THREE ASPECTS OF THE REST OF GOD

 Some Scripture (as noted) taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-The rest of God is the goal, the mark, the land of promise toward which every Christian is to press.
-There are three basic aspects that must be considered if one would understand and be able to press into God’s rest.
+The rest of God is the goal, the land of promise toward which every Christian is to press.
+There are three basic aspects that must be considered if one is to understand and be able to press into God’s rest.
 The first aspect concerns God’s finished work.
-The second aspect has to do with the eternal Sabbath.
+The second aspect involves the eternal Sabbath.
 The third aspect emphasizes the conquest of the enemies in the land.

 Table of Contents